 For many people, a Faraday Cage is something for conspiracy theorists and those who believe that Armageddon is on its way.
 In actual fact, a Faraday Cage can be a useful thing for many people to have.
-For those who live in areas where there are often storms and lightening, a Faraday Cage can be useful to protect their electrical belongings.
+For those who live in areas where there are often storms and lightning, a Faraday Cage can be useful to protect their electrical belongings.

 What is a Faraday Cage?

-A Faraday Cage is effectively a box that does not allow the electrical activity to enter it.
+A Faraday Cage is effectively a box that does not allow electrical activity to enter it.
 It can be used to protect electrical equipment from outside interference, as well as help to direct the electricity from lightning strikes into the ground.
 A small amount of interference could cause televisions or radios to crackle, but a lot of interference can cause sparks and even fires.

 By being able to direct any electricity from lightning strikes into the ground you can help to protect yourself and your belongings from the electrical forces of nature and ‘dispose’ of this energy in a safe way.